tallforasmurf/CHIP8IDE/readme.md

 The Memory window offers a Step button that causes the emulator to execute a single instruction and stop.

-The Memory window has a Run button to start execution of the emulator.
-The emulator then runs freely until the Run button is clicked again, or an error occurs, or a breakpoint is reached.
-While the emulator is running freely, the display window updates and responds to keypad clicks.
+The Memory window has a Run button to start free execution of the emulated program.
+The emulator then runs until the Run button is clicked again, or an error occurs, or a breakpoint is reached.
+While the emulator is running, the display window shows the program's output and responds to keypad clicks.

 The Memory window offers a spinbox for setting the number of emulated instructions to execute between 1/60th-second "ticks".
 This can be set to regulate the effective speed of the emulated program.

-Also in the Memory window is a message area where error and status messages appear, for example when the emulator encounters an illegal instruction the error is displayed here.
+Also in the Memory window is a message area for status messages.
+When the emulator has been running and stops, the reason for the stop is displayed, for example an illegal instruction or a bad memory reference.

 ### Source window

 The Source window contains a plain text editor for entering and editing CHIP-8 assembly language statements.
-As statements are entered they are parsed and assembled immediately.
-The assembled hexadecimal value of each statement is shown on the same line.
+As statements are entered they are parsed and lexical errors are diagnosed immediately.

+Not all errors can be detected while the program is being edited.
+The Source window offers a CHECK button which performs an assembly.
+This identifies errors in expressions, undefined labels, and other mistakes that are not evident to lexical parsing.

-When a statement has incorrect syntax, that line has a pink background and its assembled value is $0000.
+When a statement is in error, it is shown with a pink background.

-When a statement refers to a symbol that is not yet defined, it has a yellow background and any memory offset value is set to zero.
-When the symbol is defined (or redefined), statements that refer to it are reassembled automatically.
+When the edit cursor is on an erroneous statement, the cause of the error is displayed in a status line below the edit window.
+The user can jump from quickly from error line to error line by keying control-E.

-The source window has a Load button, which causes the current value of the assembled program to be loaded into the emulator and the emulated program state to be cleared (all registers zero and the PC at #200).
+The Source window offers a LOAD button which causes the program to be assembled and, if the source is error-free, its binary value is loaded into the emulator memory and the emulated program state is cleared (all registers zero and the PC at #200).
+The user can then start execution with the RUN button in the Memory window and interact with the program in the Display window.

-You can control-click on any statement to toggle it into a breakpoint, or to remove breakpoint status.
-While the emulator is executing and execution reaches a breakpoint line, the emulator stops and the breakpoint line is highlighted in the Source window.
+The user can key control-B to toggle any executable source statement into a breakpoint or to remove its breakpoint status.
+Breakpoint lines are shown with a light blue background.
+When execution reaches a breakpoint line, the emulator stops.

+Whenever the emulator stops execution for any reason, the edit cursor moves to the source line matching the current PC.

 ### File menu

 The program has the following commands in its only menu, the File menu.

+The New command clears the editor and resets the virtual machine.

-The Load command queries the user for a file to open.
+The Open command queries the user for a file to open.
 When a file is selected, the action depends on the type and contents of the file.

-TODO: decide on file suffixes - research traditional ones: .c8?

-TODO: how recognize binary input? formats existing?
+CHIP8IDE tests the content of the selected file.

-If the file is an assembly source file, it is loaded into the Source window.
+If it is an ASCII file, it is assumed to be an assembly source file and it is loaded into the Source editor.

+When the file is not ASCII (as determined by the Python `bytes.decode('ASCII')` method), the file is assumed to be an executable CHIP-8 program in binary form.
-If the file is an executable CHIP-8 program it is disassembled and the disassembly source is loaded into the Source window.
-In either case, click Load in the Source window to put the binary program in the emulated memory, and click Run in the Memory window to execute it.
+The file is disassembled and the disassembly source is loaded into the Source window.

+In either case, the user can immediately click LOAD in the Source window to assemble the program into the emulated memory, then click RUN in the Memory window to execute it.

+The Save command saves the current source file.
-The Save command queries for a filename to save the current source file.
+The Save As command queries for a filename to save the current source file.

-(There is no Save operation to make a binary file from the Memory state.
+There is no Save operation to make a binary file from the Memory state.
-There is no advantage to being able to save and reload a binary.
+Because both disassembly and assembly are virtually instantaneous, there is no time advantage to being able to save and reload a binary.
-Except for having to click the Load button followed by the Run button, it takes basically no time to load and run a source program.)
+Except for having to click LOAD then RUN, it takes basically no time to load and run a source program.

 ## Included Extras